hniemeyer/ModulesTalk/ModulesTalk/script.md

 ## Open printer.ixx

-* `module;` is the global module fragment.
-This is the place for includes
 * In this example we want to use concepts library and iostream from the standard library
 * We dont include them but import them
 * But the standard library is not modularized yet